simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-basics-of-cybersecurity/index.en.md

 **Regular software updates** are important for fixing vulnerabilities and ensuring that systems are protected against the latest threats.
 Cybercriminals often exploit known vulnerabilities in software to gain access to devices and networks.
 By keeping your software up to date, you can ensure that any known vulnerabilities are patched and that your devices are protected against the latest threats.

-It is also recommended to enable **automatic updates** whenever possible to ensure that you are always running the latest version of software.
+It is also recommended to enable **automatic updates** whenever possible to ensure that you're always running the latest version of software.

 #### [Implementing Multi-Factor Authentication](https://simeononsecurity.com/articles/what-are-the-diferent-kinds-of-factors-in-mfa/)